EliLillyCo/surfaltr/README.md

 Surface proteins are hydrophobic and remain difficult to study thereby necessitating the use of TM topology prediction methods such as TMHMM (1) and Phobius (2).
 However, there exists a need for bioinformatic approaches to streamline batch processing of isoforms for comparing and visualizing topologies.
 To address this gap, we have developed an R package, SurfaltR.
 It pairs inputted isoforms, either known alternatively spliced or novel, with their APPRIS (3) annotated principal counterparts, predicts their TM topologies using TMHMM or Phobius, and generates a customizable graphical output.
 Further, SurfaltR facilitates the prioritization of biologically diverse isoform pairs through the incorporation of three different ranking metrics and through protein alignment functions.

 # Note:
-If you use surfaltR in published research, please cite: <publication>
+If you use surfaltR in published research, please cite this page and possibly a subsequent publication (will be updated later).

 # Installation:
 As surfaltR is hosted on Github, the devtools package is needed to successfully install surfaltR.
 To install and load devtools, the following code can be used: